2025–26 Colorado Avalanche season

-The 2025–26 Colorado Avalanche season is the 47th season for the Avalanche as the National Hockey League (NHL) franchise that joined the league in 1979, and their 30th playing season since the franchise relocated from Quebec City to Denver prior to the start of the 1995–96 season.
+The 2025–26 Colorado Avalanche season was the 47th season for the Avalanche as the National Hockey League (NHL) franchise that joined the league in 1979, and their 30th playing season since the franchise relocated from Quebec City to Denver before the start of the 1995–96 season.
+To commemorate the previous iteration of the franchise, the Avalanche wore Quebec Nordiques jerseys in eight games in 2025–26 as part of the franchise's 30th season.